Atom-mrbird/sylphonia_android/PRIVACY_POLICY.md

 - Please note that when you use this app, **all browsing activity and entered data are handled directly by sylphonia.com** via the embedded website.
 - The website may collect data, use cookies, or conduct analytics according to its own privacy policy and terms.
-- For details on how your data is collected and used while browsing sylphonia.com, **please refer to the [Sylphonia Website Privacy Policy](https://www.sylphonia.com/privacy-policy)**.

 ## Children's Privacy